Guenther1978/tips_and_tricks/windows.md

 ## Shutting down Windows 10 without a mouse
 To shut down Windows 10 only with the keyboard, press the following keys:
+- Windows key and d
-- Control, Alt and Delete at once
+- Alt and F4
-- Cursor up
-- Enter
-- Cursor down
 - Enter